by Andrea M. Darcy

 A label can be useful, working as a good shorthand and reference point for doctors and healthcare workers to communicate with.
-And, if you have a personality disorder diagnosis, you can be saved having to tell your whole life story and personality to each practitioner you work with.
+And, if you have a diagnosis, you can be saved having to tell your whole life story and personality to each practitioner you work with.

 Some people find being offered a diagnosis a great relief if they have suffered for a long time with behaviour they can’t control or understand.
 It can feel like you finally know where you are standing, and have a platform to now work from.

 And last but not least, a personality disorder diagnosis can also help sufferers to feel less alone in the world.
-It can be a sort of comfort to know there are others out there who suffer in the same way they do and who might see the world like they do.
-It also means you can find information you need and perhaps finally find the specialist help that can then help you move forward.
+It can be a sort of comfort to know there are others out there who suffer in the same way they do, and who might see the world like they do.
+It also means you can find information you need.
+And perhaps finally find the specialist help that can then help you move forward.

 Why is a diagnosis of a personality disorder controversial?